 A smart faucet might sound over-the-top at first, but if you think about it, the concept is super convenient!
 With a Delta VoiceIQ Faucet, you can use voice commands to turn the faucet on or off, to heat up water, to dispense a measurement of water (like 2 cups), or to fill a custom container (like your coffee pot or dog bowl).
 The smart faucet is the perfect thing to have when you need water but your hands are full or dirty.

-DELTA Trinsic VoiceIQ Single-Handle Touch Kitchen Sink Faucet with Pull Down Sprayer, Alexa and Google Assistant Voice Activated, Smart Home, Chrome 9159TV-DST
+Delta Faucet Trinsic VoiceIQ Touchless Kitchen Faucet with Pull Down Sprayer, Smart Faucet, Alexa and Google Assistant Voice Activated, Kitchen Sink Faucet, Chrome 9159TV-DST

 Let a Robot Do Your Dirty Work: iRobot Roomba i7